zolegus/quix/README.md

 ##Behaviour

 Each node has a behaviour bound to it.
-At its core a behaviour is nothing more than a functor that takes the event as an argument and returns it to the caller when done.
+The essence of a behaviour is nothing more than a functor that takes the event as an argument and returns it to the caller when done.
 The collection of behaviours bound to the active nodes defines what the system can do.

 Currently the follow behaviours are implemented.
 *  **event_publish**: Used to inject empty events into the transport for performance testing.